Sampling (statistics): Panel sampling

 Panel sampling is the method of first selecting a group of participants through a random sampling method and then asking that group for (potentially the same) information several times over a period of time.
 Therefore, each participant is interviewed at two or more time points; each period of data collection is called a "wave".
 The method was developed by sociologist Paul Lazarsfeld in 1938 as a means of studying political campaigns.
 This longitudinal sampling-method allows estimates of changes in the population, for example with regard to chronic illness to job stress to weekly food expenditures.
 Panel sampling can also be used to inform researchers about within-person health changes due to age or to help explain changes in continuous dependent variables such as spousal interaction.
 There have been several proposed methods of analyzing panel data, including MANOVA, growth curves, and structural equation modeling with lagged effects.

 Snowball sampling

 Snowball sampling involves finding a small group of initial respondents and using them to recruit more respondents.
 It is particularly useful in cases where the population is hidden or difficult to enumerate.

 Theoretical sampling

 Theoretical sampling occurs when samples are selected on the basis of the results of the data collected so far with a goal of developing a deeper understanding of the area or develop theories.
-Extreme or very specific cases might be selected in order to maximize the likelihood a phenomenon will actually be observable.
+An initial, general sample is first collected with the goal of investigating general trends, where further sampling may consist of extreme or very specific cases might be selected in order to maximize the likelihood a phenomenon will actually be observable.

+Active sampling

+In active sampling, the samples which are used for training a machine learning algorithm are actively selected, also compare active learning (machine learning).

+Judgmental selection

+Judgement sampling, also known as expert or purposive sampling, is a type of non-random sampling where samples are selected based on the opinion of an expert, who can select participants based on how valuable the information they provide is.

+Haphazard sampling

+Haphazard sampling refers to the idea of using human judgement to simulate randomness.
+Despite samples being hand-picked, the goal is to ensure that no conscious bias exists within the choice of samples, but often fails due to selection bias.
+Haphazard sampling is generally opted for due to its convenience, when the tools or capacity to perform other sampling methods may not exist.

+The major weakness of such samples is that they often do not represent the characteristics of the entire population, but just a segment of the population.
+Because of this unbalanced representation, results from haphazard sampling are often biased.